 Composite and Silicate Restorations are limited to 2 tooth surfaces in any 24 consecutive month period.
-Restorations on posterior teeth will be payable as an amalgam restoration.
 Restorations on 2 non-occlusal adjacent tooth surfaces will be considered 1 surface for benefit purposes.

 Pin Retention

 Pin Retention is limited to 1 time per restoration and is not covered in addition to cast restorations.